hypercore-one/znn_walletapi_csharp/README.md

 **Options:**

 - **Path**
-The directory path where the encrypted wallet file will be stored.
+The directory path to store the encrypted wallet file.
 - **Name**
 The name of the encrypted wallet file.
 - **EraseLimit**